EN JP

 Toyo Seikan Group Human Rights Policy

-English, Thai and Chinese versions are also available for employees of foreign group companies to understand and comply with the Human Rights Policy.
+Japanese, Thai and Chinese versions are also available for employees of foreign group companies to understand and comply with the Human Rights Policy.

-The Toyo Seikan Group's Code of Conduct explicitly states, "We will understand and respect the laws and regulations of the countries where we do business and international standards for human rights and will never violate human rights in every aspect of our business." and "We promise to understand the Toyo Seikan Group Human Rights Policy and to always pay attention to whether or not we negatively impact human rights in all the business activities we are engaged in."
-The typical human rights risks recognized by the Toyo Seikan Group are as follows:
+The Toyo Seikan Group's Code of Conduct explicitly states: "We will understand and respect the laws and regulations of the countries where we do business and international standards for human rights and will never violate human rights in every aspect of our business."
+It further states: "We promise to understand the Toyo Seikan Group Human Rights Policy and to always pay attention to whether or not we negatively impact human rights in all the business activities we are engaged in."

 • Forced labor